Tax loss harvesting can reduce your taxes.

 But there is another way to get even more out of your portfolio—using investment losses to improve your after-tax returns with a method called tax loss harvesting.
 In this white paper, we introduce Betterment’s new Tax Loss Harvesting+™ (TLH+™): a sophisticated, fully automated service for Betterment customers.

-As a best-in-class service, TLH+ not only improves on this powerful tax-saving strategy—over the last 13 years, it would have provided an estimated 0.77% to a typical customer’s after-tax returns, annually—but also makes tax loss harvesting available to more investors than ever before.
+As a best-in-class service, TLH+ not only improves on this powerful tax-saving strategy—between 2000 and 2013—it would have provided an estimated 0.77% to a typical customer’s after-tax returns, annually—but also makes tax loss harvesting available to more investors than ever before.

 What is tax loss harvesting?